 Build vs. Buy vs. Engage an Agency

 For these five categories, off-the-shelf purchase is often unavailable at the right price point or specificity.
-That leaves two real paths:
+That usually leaves two real paths:

 FAQ